Evertras/awf/lib/awfdatautil/README.md

 # Util

 This deserves a README because I generally hate 'util' packages and don't want to encourage them.
-This should not grow, and should in fact be stamped out as soon as anyone has a better idea for where this code should live.
-Unfortunately since the awfdata package is completely generated using an existing tool, it'd be difficult to splice in some helper functions around the data as-is, so here we are.
+This will probably be renamed to 'extensions' or similar, since all these methods are basically methods for the protobufs.
+Should NOT be used as a kitchen sink area to dump random functions.